pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 kubectl get networkpolicy konnectivity-agent -n kube-system
 ```

 > This Konnectivity-based setup is super network and firewall friendly, built for the cloud, and way more secure.
 You don’t need to mess with exposing node ports, setting up SSH access, or tweaking custom network rules for your VNet or NSGs.
-It’s basically plug-and-play—it just works out of the box - no extra setup required 😊{: .prompt-info}
+It’s basically plug-and-play—it just works out of the box - no extra setup required 😊
+{: .prompt-info}

 ## 🧩 Admission Controller Webhooks: Konnectivity used as well?

-Short answer: Yes, they do! 😊
+>Short answer: Yes, they do! 😊
+{: .prompt-info}

 When internal admission webhooks are deployed as services within the cluster, they are typically accessed via cluster DNS or service IPs.
 In managed k8s environments where the API server runs outside the cluster, the API server also leverages `Konnectivity` to securely reach these internal services.
 This ensures seamless communication without requiring direct network access to the cluster.